What Is Debt Consolidation?

 -

-Backed by collateral such as a home or car.
+Backed by assets such as your home or car

 -